 With a hand tiller, you can aerate the soil, loosen it up, add nutrients to your soil, and remove weeds.
 This multifunctional tool is vital to allow your garden to look as fantastic as it can possibly be.
 A good-quality hand tiller will make planting very easy.

 Do you want to know whether you should get a powered tiller or a hand tiller?
 Well, the difference between the two is quite big.
-Powered tillers are only going to be required if you have a very large gardening space and need a more professional approach.
+Gas-powered or electric tillers are only going to be required if you have a very large gardening space and need a more professional approach.
 These models are huge and more expensive than hand tillers.

 A hand tiller is going to offer you a lot more versatility, and it will be the best option for almost all gardeners for their small tasks.
 They make planting very simple and allow you to have healthy soil that will make your garden thrive.

 Before you purchase a hand tiller, it’s a good idea to know exactly what you need it for.
 Once you know that, you’ll be able to cross a few options off your list.
 Do you need one for small borders?
 Or a model to break up tough soil?
 These are all questions you need to ask yourself.
 If you’re not sure about what you need, then the rest of this section is going to be a big help.

 Here, we will take a look at some of the common tasks for a hand tiller and what type of model you need.

 Planting seeds – Depending on what you’re planting, you may only need to scratch the surface.
 For this, you may only need a clawed tiller that doesn’t dig too far into the soil.